DannyRukks/Users-and-Opportunity-Analytics/README.md

 # Impact on Decision-Making

-More awareness should be created especially in countries where participation is low Rewards for opportunities that records low participation should be increased to encourage more participations across the globe
+More awareness should be created especially in countries where participation is low Rewards for opportunities that records low participation should be increased to encourage more participations across the globe.
+Click [here](https://drive.google.com/file/d/1uoqjrEF2Yp58K17DscAOOgwozb7QAzor/view?usp=sharing) to access the dashoard for interactivity.

 # Thank you